 It will mean driving to the town nearest the gate you have just left (here is a map of the area) so it will take some time but if you are going to be spending more than a week in the park you will be able to save a pretty penny on food and drink this way.

-Get the 248 page Guide Your Own Safari e-book which contains much of my 25 plus years of local safari knowledge and leads you successfully through every step of the process of planning and carrying out your own affordable African safari.
+Get my 248-page Guide Your Own Safari e-Book app which contains much of my 45-plus years of local safari knowledge and leads you successfully through every step of the process of planning and carrying out your own affordable African self-drive safari.